PrestaShop/prestashop.github.io/news/_posts/core-weekly/2016-07-14-coreweekly-week-27.md

 ## General messages

-We're getting real close to a Beta 2 release?
+We're getting real close to a Beta 2 release!
 Are you ready? :)

 Have you [tried one of your modules in 1.7](http://build.prestashop.com/news/module-development-changes-in-17/)?
 Have you tried to create a 1.7 theme?
 How did it go?<br/>
 [Give us your feedback](http://build.prestashop.com/news/prestashop-1-7-beta-1-open-for-feedback/)!